logo

 Kiribati

 Kiribati partners have joined IPON in 2023.
-They aim to collaborate with the i-Kiribati people on various islands in the Gilbert Islands group.
+They aim to collaborate with the i-Kiribati people on various islands in the Gilbert Islands and Line Islands group.

 Map of Kiribati